AsusControlCenter/Software-Dispatch-Guide/README.md

 This document will show you how to pack your own software package for ASUS Control Center.

 ## Identify the Package Path
-ASUS Control Center provide a elastic method to remote execute your installation progress.
+ASUS Control Center provide various elastic methods to remote execute your command or install progress.
-Before make your own software pool.
+Before making your own software package.
 You have to identify which SW deliver path is fit your software.

-- silent execute a command line `Path A`
+- silent execute a command line (Batch Script) .bat / .sh `Path A`
-- silent install .msi file `Path B`
+- silent execute .exe file `Path B`
-- silent install .msu file `Path C`
+- silent install .msi file `Path C`
-- silent install .exe file `Path D`
+- silent install .msu file `Path D`
+- silent install a pakcage ( if the sw containes many files we can zip them to one .zip) `Path E`

 ### Path A、 execute command mode